About DataScript Events

 - RESP_FAILED — This event is added with Avi Vantage 17.1.3.
 It triggers when any error/timeout happens before a valid response header can be received from the server and forwarded to the client.
 There are only 3 HTTP functions which can be invoked from the RESP_FAILED event:

-All other HTTP functions return ERROR and the client connection will abort.
+All other HTTP functions return ERROR and the client connection will end prematurely.

 Examples under which the RESP_FAILED event occurs include: